MicrosoftDocs/cpp-docs/docs/standard-library/charconv-functions.md

 |[to_chars](#to_chars) | Convert an integer or floating point value to a sequence of `char`. |
 |[from_chars](#from_chars) | Convert a sequence of `char` to  an integer or floating point value. |

+These conversion functions are tuned for performance, and also support shortest-round-trip behavior.
+Shortest-round-trip behavior means that when a number is converted to chars, only enough precision is written out to enable recovering the original number when converting those chars back to a floating-point.

+- When converting chars to a number, the numeric value does not need to be null-terminated.
+Likewise, when converting a number to chars, the result is not null-terminated.
+- The conversions functions do not allocate memory.
+You own the buffer in all cases.
+- The conversions functions do not throw.
+A result is returned from which you can determine if the conversion succeeded.
+- The conversions are not runtime rounding-mode sensitive.
+- The conversions are not locale aware.
+They always print and parse decimal points as `'.'`, and never as ',' for locales that use commas.

 ## `to_chars`

 Convert an integer or floating point value to a sequence of `char`.